jonasliu95/comment_edit_history/README.md

 The revision is only visible after page refresh.

 ## Localization
+Locales in the list are existing, but most of them might be incorrect due to translation.
 | Locale | Status        |
 |--------|----------------|
 | en     | Full support   |